mzr-projects/spring-boot-pokemon-demo/README.md

 host -> 127.0.0.1
 port -> 27017
-atabase -> pokoemon_docs and a created document named "pokemons"
+database -> pokoemon_docs and a created document named "pokemons"

 And thats basically it !